MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-8-Department-Veterans-Affairs/subchapter-H-Clauses-Forms/part-852-Solicitation-Provisions-Contract-Clauses/subpart-852.2-Text-Provisions-Clauses/section-852.236-92.md

-##### 852.236-92 Notice to bidders - additive or deductive bid line items. #####
+##### 852.236-92 Notice to Bidders—Additive or Deductive Bid Line Items. #####

-Link to an amendment published at 86 FR 54404, Oct.
-1, 2021.

 As prescribed in 836.580, insert the following provision:

-Notice to Bidders - Additive or Deductive Bid Line Items (APR 2019)
+Notice to Bidders—Additive or Deductive Bid Line Items (APR 2019)

 (a) Additive or deductive line items in the bid schedule shall be evaluated to determine the low offeror and the items to be awarded.
-The evaluation shall be made as follows -
+The evaluation shall be made as follows—

 (1) Prior to the opening of bids, the Government will determine the amount of funds available for the project.

-(2) The low bid shall be the Bidder that -
+(2) The low bid shall be the Bidder that—

 (i) Is otherwise eligible for award; and